spouyllau/csv2oai-the-definitive-Perl-version/README.md

 set;identifier_oai;identifier;title;creator;subject;description;publisher;date;type;format;language;coverage;rights;relation;
 ```

-:warning: **You must adapt the ordre of fields on the line 180 of oai.pl.**
+:warning: **You can adapt the order of DC fields on the line 180 of oai.pl.**

 ---